 5. Create a Morning Routine You Love

 It’s going to be super hard to get up extra early if you don’t enjoy your morning routine.
 That’s why it’s important to create a morning routine that works for you and fill it with activities you love.
-For example, you could plan an exciting breakfast, go for a run or do some exercise, pray or meditate, practise gratitude, write in your journal or work on a project – the possibilities are endless.
+For example, you could plan an exciting breakfast, go for a run or do some exercise, pray or meditate, write a gratitude list, jot down thoughts in your journal or work on a project – the possibilities are endless.
 Including at least one thing you love will make it easier to face the day.

 If you’re ready to become a morning person, then I’d recommend starting slowly.
 Instead of waking up an hour before you usually do, you could start by waking up just fifteen minutes earlier.
 As it becomes easier, you can move your wake up time to another fifteen minutes earlier and so on.
 Once you’ve found a morning routine that works for you, stick to it so that it becomes part of your daily routine.